Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 - On the ***healthcareeehns*** blade, choose [*Shared access policies*](../ManualDeploymentGuide/media/eventhub1.PNG?raw=true) from the menu under Settings.
 - Select [**RootManageSharedAccessKey**](../ManualDeploymentGuide/media/eventhub2.PNG?raw=true) and record the value for **CONNECTION STRING -PRIMARY KEY** in the third row.
 You will need this when starting the generator.
+- We suggest you record these in [deployment_notepad.txt](../ManualDeploymentGuide/deployment_notepad.txt) downloaded earlier.

 [..](#dsteps)
 <a name="azuredls"></a>